miretskiy/firn/README.md

 ## 🤝 **Contributing**

 We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Here's how to get started:

 ### Development Setup
 1. Clone the repository
-2. Run `make setup` to install dependencies
-3. Run `make test` to ensure everything works
+2. Build the project with `bazel build //rust:all //polars:all`
+3. Run tests with `bazel test //polars:all` or `CGO_LDFLAGS="-w" go test -v ./polars`
 4. Make your changes and add tests
+5. Ensure all tests pass before submitting
-5. Submit a pull request
+6. Submit a pull request

+### Guidelines
+- Follow existing code style and patterns
+- Add tests for new functionality
+- Update documentation as needed
+- Ensure all tests pass before submitting
+- **AI Tools Encouraged**: Use of AI tools like Cline is not only recommended but encouraged for development

 ---